 Assuming the above are checked off, the answer also revolves around another question.
 “What kind of experience is your child having as they pursue this path?”
 If they only see their teacher, practice at home, then see their teacher again, it’s very likely they will become bored.
 Bored students don’t learn and quickly lose enthusiasm.
 One solution is to give them a break from their routine and send them to one of the many week-long summer music camps.

 As a business, we view ourselves as an educational institution with a retail component.
 As a result, we are constantly doing community outreach and providing services to summer music camps and institutes around the country.

 Here is a list of some summer music camps we travel to and provide services, and are wonderful opportunities to learn, grow, and renew enthusiasm for practicing.

 Hartt Suzuki Institute (Hartford, CT)

-Maryland Classic Youth Orchestras has provided a resource for their students of other summer music camps and institutes that can be found here.
+Maryland Classic Youth Orchestras has provided a useful music summer camp resource for their students.

 L. Dalton Potter